skuzzles/A3Wasteland_v1.2.Stratis/README.md

 * Torndeco
 * [404] Del1te

+Swine edits
+- StatusBar port from epoch by Cr3ampie
 A list of other contributors can be found in the "Credits" section from the in-game map menu, or near the bottom of `briefing.sqf`

 ---